FollettSchoolSolutions/perfmon4j/readme.txt

-Copyright 2008-2019 Follett Software Company
+Copyright 2008-2021 Follett School Solutions, LLC

 Perfmon4j(tm) is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License, version 3,